Skip to contents

 Tips to speed up PCA imputation

 pca_imp() is the PCA imputation workhorse used by slide_imp(), tune_imp(), and group_imp() whenever PCA imputation is requested.
-This article describes how to make PCA imputation faster by choosing the convergence threshold, the PCA eigensolver, and a parallel backend with mirai.
+This article describes how to make PCA imputation faster by choosing threshold, scale, solver, and a parallel backend with mirai.

 Overview